Marian’s Opportunity: Kickstarting Student Success with Project Day One

 Shelton is proud of her five-member team which includes managers from housing, financial aid, registrar, admissions, and transfer admissions.
-They even coined a new name with a positive connotation – Night Quest – versus clearance or bullpen.
+They even coined a new name with a positive connotation – Knight Quest – versus clearance or bullpen.

-“One of the surprises about Project Day One was that we viewed student business as an obstacle, as a block, and what we found when we implemented Night Quest was that our new students, and particularly parents, viewed it as a service opportunity,” stated Shelton.
+“One of the surprises about Project Day One was that we viewed student business as an obstacle, as a block, and what we found when we implemented Knight Quest was that our new students, and particularly parents, viewed it as a service opportunity,” stated Shelton.

 The focus of Project Day One is to get students ready to begin classes, and there are a number of administrative tasks that need to be completed.
 Some of those include enrollment deposits, housing paperwork, and financial aid forms.
 The goal for Shelton was to impact the bottom line, increase cash flow, and get students paying earlier or on time.

-Marian spent significant time shoring up other processes that impact registration, bill payment, and financial aid applications so they were tied into Night Quest deadlines, and students were seeing it as a big picture.
+Marian spent significant time shoring up other processes that impact registration, bill payment, and financial aid applications so they were tied into Knight Quest deadlines, and students were seeing it as a big picture.
 As a result, the student experience, and parent experience, felt more seamless.

 “Student success here, student retention here, are very closely tied in my mind.
 Obviously if a student is not here they’re not going to be successful.
 I think what students have experienced through this process is a much more fundamental understanding of how to handle their finances.
 I think they have a clearer sense of what deadlines are and what they mean.” - Alice Shelton